PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

     }

-We'll use the Catalyst CLI tool to run the ``quantum-opt`` compiler to perform the MLIR-level optimizations and lower the input to the LLVM MLIR dialect.
+We'll use the Catalyst CLI tool to run the ``quantum-opt`` compiler to perform the MLIR-level optimizations and translate the input to the LLVM dialect.
 We'll define a pass pipeline that applies two quantum-optimization passes:

 #. ``remove-chained-self-inverse``, which removes any operations that are applied next to their
    (self-)inverses or adjoint, in this case the two adjacent Hadamard gates.